VittorioAltagracia/VittorioAltagracia/README.md

-- 👋 Hi, I’m @VittorioAltagracia aka Viktor Palatnyk on LinkedIn.
+- 👋 Hi, I’m @VittorioAltagracia.
+Let's connect on LinkedIn; https://www.linkedin.com/in/viktor-palatnykdev/.
 Developer & QA Engineer who is passionate about coding.

 - Targeting: Software QA Engineer, SDET, Web Developer, Front End Engineer roles with an emphasis on React.
 Eager to learn other technologies and grow together with others.